nodejs/node/GOVERNANCE.md

 CTC on an ongoing basis.

-Individuals identified by the CTC as making significant and valuable contributions are made Collaborators and given commit-access to the project.
+Individuals identified by the CTC as making significant and valuable contributions are made Collaborators and given commit access to the project.

-_Note:_ If you make a significant contribution and are not considered for commit-access, log an issue or contact a CTC member directly.
+_Note:_ If you make a significant contribution and are not considered for commit access, log an issue or contact a CTC member directly.

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a